mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 ### 7. Engineering Design
 - Iterative design process
-- Tradeoffs between weight and strength, performance and cost (for optional extension)
+- Tradeoffs between weight and strength (and performance and cost for optional extension)
 - Using quantitative results to justify decisions

 ### Optional Extension